And he lost 20 pounds too!

 - X-Wing was perhaps the Ur Example, using a 3D engine with great success.
 In 1993!

-- And the same game got the honor again, with a second upgrade to true 3D on the 3DS.
+- And the same game got the honor again, with a second upgrade to stereoscopic 3D (what most people think of when they think of, for example, 3D movies) on the 3DS.

 - Although Metroid Prime skipped a generation, it also got loads of acclaim with its leap, keeping the non-linear adventure the series is known for in its change to a first-person perspective.